savagerunderscorelex/madlibsgonemad/logs.md

 10/3/2025
 6:34 PM did basic coloring for the home page, got to finally make the buttons rounds (having to write !important), configured percentages for margins and paddings

+7:09 PM I realized that the way I did the design was absolutely horrible.
+I edited the coloring of the homepage (which is going to be the basis on how I color the rest of the site) by making the nav and the footer green, which already makes it 10 times better than my previous design.